Yummy fun

 • You can make chocolate ice cream by replacing the sugar with powdered chocolate drink mix or chocolate syrup.

 • Make a fruit sorbet by using fruit juice in place of the milk, sugar, and vanilla mixture.
-Pineapple or orange juice are good choices.
+Pineapple juice and orange juice are good choices.

 • Make chocolate chip ice cream by adding 1 tablespoon of chocolate chips to the milk mixture.